-Clause 36 also establishes section 70.3 of the Firearms Act, which sets out some exceptions allowing an individual to legally hold a firearms licence despite being subject to a protection order or even if a CFO has determined that they engaged in an act of domestic violence or stalking.
-Subject to section 5 of the Act, which sets out the various eligibility criteria for a firearms licence, and despite new sections 6.1, 70.1 and 70.2 (described above), the CFO may, in the prescribed circumstances, issue a licence to an individual, subject to the conditions the CFO considers appropriate, if the individual establishes to the CFO's satisfaction that
+Clause 36 also adds section 70.3 to the Firearms Act to set out some exceptions allowing an individual to legally hold a firearms licence despite being subject to a protection order or even if a CFO has determined that they engaged in an act of domestic violence or stalking.
+Subject to section 5 of the Firearms Act, which sets out the various eligibility criteria for a firearms licence, and despite new sections 6.1, 70.1 and 70.2 (described above), the CFO may, in the prescribed circumstances, issue a licence to an individual, subject to the conditions the CFO considers appropriate, if the individual establishes to the CFO's satisfaction that "they need a firearm to hunt or trap in order to sustain themselves or their family."